ricbra/rabbitmq-cli-consumer/README.md

 This library aims at PHP developers solving the above described problem with RabbitMQ.
 Why don't let the polling over to a language as Go which is much better suited to run long running tasks.

+# Installation

+You have the choice to either compile yourself or by installing via package.

+## Compiling

+This section assumes you're familiar with the Go language.

+Use <code>go get</code> to get the source local:

+    $ go get github.com/ricbra/rabbitmq-cli-consumer

+Change to the directory, e.g.:

+    $ cd $GOPATH/src/github.com/ricbra/rabbitmq-cli-consumer

+Get the dependencies:

+    $ go get ./...

+Then build and/or install:

+    $ go build
+    $ go install

 # Usage

 Soon to follow.